-Welcome to Mobile Movie Making.
-This course will help you make a documentary or short movie using only a smartphone (plus a mic and a few inexpensive apps).
-Notes updated 24 Nov 2022.
+This course will help you make a documentary or short fiction film using only a smartphone or tablet, plus a mic and a few inexpensive apps.
+(Notes updated 19 May 2023.)

-Students should consider entering any videos they make in some of the many smartphone movie contests around the world.
+You should consider entering any videos you make in some of the many smartphone movie contests around the world.
 Competition awards improve your career prospects.

 You will see the term “mojo” used to describe this form of movie-making.
 The term comes from mobile journalism, and originated from the notion of doing video journalism with a mobile phone.
-Stephen Quinn used to teach mojo at Kristiania and this course has evolved from that program, so when you see the term “mojo” you should insert the phrase mobile movie-making.
+Stephen Quinn taught mojo at Kristiania University in Norway until he retired in 2023.
+This course has evolved from that program, so when you see the term “mojo” you should insert the phrase mobile movie-making.

 Lesson 1: Overview and introductions